 Wedding Dress, Makeup & Hair

 When it's your big day, you'll want to look the most beautiful you can be.
 One of the most noticeable things, if not the most noticeable part of a bride is her wedding dress.
 If you buy the wedding dress that you truly want rather than substituting in a cheaper one for budget, chances are that you won't feel as good or confident.
 This is your big day, so pick the most beautiful dress for you!
-Of course,
+Of course, Credit: wikipediathere are also smart ways to go around this, such as looking at discount stores and looking to sales.
+Expensive does not necessarily mean beautiful.
+However, if you do find the perfect one and it's not as cheap as another one, you shouldn't let the price deter you away.

 It can be tricky doing your own hair and makeup, or even getting a friend or family member to do it for you, especially if you have a particular look in mind.
 Once again, it's good to trust a professional to do your hair and makeup to make you shine on your wedding day and in your photos.